sunil006/Sunil_Postman_Assignment/README.md

 A. Steps run code

 	docker-compose run web python ./Postman/All_files.py .

   	If your machine is Linux, you need to install docker-compose using this link : https://docs.docker.com/compose/install/
+	Note : Didn't do volume mapping as I don't know your system folder structure.

-From Table I am showning top 5 rows.
+From Each Table I am showning top 5 rows.

 B. Schema and Tables